Arlanthir/notes/README.md

 # Notes

-A personal collection of notes about development.
+A personal collection of notes.